 A person might become involved in a crime for several reasons.
 They might be testing their limits, dream of a way to quickly get money and power, or make a mistake.
 For some people, their actions are motivated by underlying issues such as addiction.
 If this is the case, you might be able to set up a diversionary plan with the court.
 You can learn more about diversionary plans and community court for Connecticut drug cases here.

-The court offers several “diversionary plans”.
+The court offers several “diversionary plans.”
 These plans use a combination of court supervised community and social services to address the defendant’s underlying issues.
 Social issues or addictive behavior could lead to their crime.
-But, diversionary plans still while hold the defendant responsible for their actions.
+But, diversionary plans still will hold the defendant responsible for their actions.

 The court also requires all defendants to meet with a member of the Community Court Social Services Team.
 The social services staff at both community court locations consists of representatives from each city’s social service agency and the State Department of Mental Health and Addiction Services (DMHAS).
 Also, the court monitors and sanctions defendants mandated for treatment by the social services team.

 SECTION CITED FROM: A Guide to Special Sessions & Diversionary Programs in Connecticut, Superior Court Division, State of Connecticut Judicial Branch (2006) (pp. 4-5).
 JPD-CR-137 Rev. 7/06

 If you would like to explore the community court option in a Connecticut drug case, you can contact an attorney.
 With a lawyer, you can discuss all of your options and find the best one for you.